wri/carbon-budget/readme.md

 For the current general configuration of the model, these are the changes that need to be made to update the model with a new year of tree cover loss data.
 In the order in which the changes would be needed for rerunning the model:

+1) Update the model version in `constants_and_names.py`.

-1) Change the tree cover loss tile source to the new tree cover loss tiles in `constants_and_names.py`.
+2) Change the tree cover loss tile source to the new tree cover loss tiles in `constants_and_names.py`.
 If the tree cover loss tile pattern is different from the previous year, that will need to be changed in several places in various scripts, unfortunately.

-2) Change the number of loss years in `constants_and_names.py`.
+3) Change the number of loss years in `constants_and_names.py`.

-3) Make sure that the number of gain years produced by `mp_gain_year_count_all_forest_types.py` still makes sense.
+4) Make sure that the number of gain years produced by `mp_gain_year_count_all_forest_types.py` still makes sense.

-4) Obtain and pre-process the updated drivers of tree cover loss model in `mp_prep_other_inputs.py`.
+5) Obtain and pre-process the updated drivers of tree cover loss model in `mp_prep_other_inputs.py`.

-5) Add a new year of burned area data using `mp_burn_year.py` (multiple changes to script needed, and potentially some reworking if the burned area ftp site has changed its structure or download protocol).
+6) Add a new year of burned area data using `mp_burn_year.py` (multiple changes to script needed, and potentially some reworking if the burned area ftp site has changed its structure or download protocol).

-6) In `constants.h`, change the number of model years.
+7) In `constants.h`, change the number of model years.

-7) In `equations.cpp`, change the number of model years.
+8) In `equations.cpp`, change the number of model years.

+Strictly speaking, if only the drivers, burn year, and tree cover loss are being updated, the model only needs to be run from gain_year_count onwards (all previous model stages aren't affected by those inputs).
+However, for completeness, I suggest running all stages of the model from model_extent onwards for an update so that model outputs from all stages have the same version in their metadata and the same dates of output as the model stages that are actually being changed.

 ### Modifying the model